xabolcs/openwrt_hootoo_ht-tm02_oldstable/README.md

 **!!!
 ONLY INSTALL THESE FIRMWARES IF YOUR CURRENT HARDWARE AND FIRMWARE VERSIONS EXACTLY MATCHES THE ENTRY IN THIS TABLE !!!**

 If your device is running a different firmware version than those listed below, installing these firmwares will prevent your device from booting and turn it into a [brick](https://en.wikipedia.org/wiki/Brick_%28electronics%29).
 This is because the bootloader in the newer versions of the stock firmwares load the kernal and filesystem from a different memory location.
 It will not be recoverable without physically opening the device (which should not be attempted as it contains hazardous 110-230V voltages) and writing directly to the flash memory chip with a flash programmer.
 So only install this firmware on your device if its a complete match!
-For support for other versions, ask in the [OpenWRT forum](https://forum.openwrt.org/).
+For support for other versions, ask in the [OpenWrt forum](https://forum.openwrt.org/).

 Where to find this information: